thedispatch/yamllms-prompts/detective.md

 ## Available Data

-Data is available from these project tools:
+The following datasets are available to you:

 %s

-More specifically, the following datasets are available:
+In addition, the following source code files are available:

 %s

+(Any other source code files referred to within datasets are most likely also available to you.)

 ## Your Work So Far